jhampson-dbre/github-move/readme.md

    ```

    The draft list can be manually updated by typing the player's name as they are drafted, or by copying and pasting their name from the draft site's draft log.

    - Automated drafted list update using AutoHotkey (Windows only)

      On Windows, the majority of the tasks for updating the draft list can be performed automatically using AutoHotKey

      __NOTE 1:__ AutoHotKey must be installed before using the Automated draft list update method
      __NOTE 2:__ You should practice using the automated draft list update in a mock draft before drafting a team for your league
      1. Before the draft starts, setup the empty drafted list.
 Ensure the text cursor is one space after the `-` so that the playey names will be copied to the correct spot.

         ```yml
          # data/player_exclusions.yaml before start of draft
          drafted:
            -
          ```

      1. Double click on `copy_player_name.ahk` to enabled the AutoHotKey draft list update shortcut
      1. Open `player_exclusions.yaml` in a text editor and ensure the text cursor is in the correct position
      1. Open your draft website and monitor the draft log. __DO NOT__ open any other browser tabs or other programs.
-     1. As players are drafted, hover the mouse over the players name and press `ctrl+shift+x` to activate the shortcut.
+     1. As players are drafted, hover the mouse over the players name and press `alt+x` to activate the shortcut.
 This will perform the following actions:
         1. Highlight the first and last name of the player under the mouse
         1. Copy the player's name
         1. Switch to the `player_exclusions.yaml` file